Top 5 Most Affordable Neighborhoods for Renters in Phoenix

 Paradise Valley Village

 Bordering Deer Valley Village, North Mountain and Camelback East, Paradise Valley Village is a great spot for golf enthusiasts to call home.
-This lively neighborhood is known for its golf courses, such as Stone Creek Golf Club and Orange Tree Golf Resort, as well as its high-quality schools.
+It’s a lively renters’ hub known for its golf courses, such as Stone Creek Golf Club and Orange Tree Golf Resort, as well as its high-quality schools.
 It also provides families with plenty of green spaces to escape the hustle and bustle of the big city.
 And, if you’re a foodie, there’s more good news: the mix of Italian and Mexican cuisines here is sure to leave you impressed.

 Encanto Village